redhat-developer/backstage-odo-devfile-plugin/packages/scaffolder-odo-actions-backend/README.md

 import { odoInitAction, odoAction } from '@rm3l/plugin-scaffolder-odo-actions';
 ```

-2. Then add the imported actions to the built-in actions and pass them to the `createRouter` function.
+2. Then pass the imported actions along with the built-in ones to the `createRouter` function.
 You should end up with something like this in the end:

 ```js
 // packages/backend/src/plugins/scaffolder.ts